silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/06_Themes.md

 ## Developing your own theme

-A `theme` within SilverStripe is simply a collection of templates and other front end assets such as javascript and CSS located within the `themes` directory.
+A `theme` within Silverstripe CMS is simply a collection of templates and other front end assets such as javascript and CSS located within the `themes` directory.

 ![themes:basicfiles.gif](../../_images/basicfiles.gif)

-SilverStripe 4 has support for cascading themes, which will allow users to define multiple themes for a project.
+Silverstripe CMS 4 has support for cascading themes, which will allow users to define multiple themes for a project.
 This means you can have a template defined in any theme, and have it continue to look back through the list of themes until a match is found.

 To define extra themes simply add extra entries to the `SilverStripe\View\SSViewer.themes` configuration array.
 You will probably always want to ensure that you include `'$default'` in your list of themes to ensure that the base templates are used when required.

 ## Submitting your theme to addons

-If you want to submit your theme to the SilverStripe addons directory then check:
+If you want to submit your theme to the Silverstripe CMS addons directory then check:

 * You should ensure your templates are well structured, modular and commented so it's easy for other people to customise
 * Templates should not contain text inside images and all images provided must be open source and not break any